-If either or both benefit(s) is affected by more than \$100 (increased or decreased), then corrective actions need to be taken.
+If either or both benefit(s) is affected by \$100 or more (increased or decreased), then corrective actions need to be taken.
 Agencies are required to contact the HE+ Help Desk to process a cancel and refund.

 Always enter HE+ System Notes to explain why the application is being corrected.